About Our Service

 When labour symptoms begin, you will present to the Assessment Unit (2nd floor, beside the Delivery Suite), where midwives assess mothers.
 If you are not in active labour and the assessment is normal, you may be discharged home.

-The Coombe Hospital’s Delivery Suite offers spacious en-suite rooms, including isolation and high-dependency rooms, and provides individualised, evidence-based care from a dedicated multidisciplinary team.
+Our Delivery Suite offers spacious ensuite rooms, including isolation and high-dependency rooms, and provides individualised, evidence-based care from a dedicated multidisciplinary team.
 For women with straightforward pregnancies and no risk factors, a birthing pool is available for water immersion and delivery.

 Email: ejohnson@coombe.ie

-The Coombe prides itself on its state-of-the-art Delivery Suite, with its individual, spacious en-suite birthing rooms and the availability of birthing aides such as the birthing stool, birthing balls, bean bags and floor mats.
-Women are encouraged to mobilise and adopt up-right positions.
+The Coombe prides itself on its state-of-the-art Delivery Suites, with individual, spacious ensuite birthing rooms and the availability of birthing aides such as birthing stools, birthing balls, bean bags and floor mats.
+Women are encouraged to mobilise and adopt upright positions.
 For those needing continuous fetal monitoring, telemetry is available to permit mobility.
 Rooms have dim lighting and salt lamps provide a relaxing atmosphere.

-Women are advised that they may bring in their own music, hypnobirthing CDs, cold drinks and light snacks.
+You are welcome to bring in your own music, hypnobirthing CDs, cold drinks and light snacks.

 How will I know if I'm in labour?